Surabhi-26/Package-Prediction/README.md

 ## 🔬 How It Works
 CustomGBM improves predictions by iteratively correcting residual errors:
-1. **Initialization**: Predicts the average salary as the baseline.
+1. **Initialization**: Predicts the average package as the baseline.
 2. **Boosting Iterations**:
    - Computes residual errors.
    - Trains a Decision Tree on the residuals.